yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 Today, CDC and 2DC create change capture streams per table.
 Each stream will cause CDC producers and CDC consumers to start up for each tablet of the stream.
 With colocated tables, we need to provide an ability to create CDC stream per database.
-We’ll also need an ability to filter out rows for tables that the user is not interested in consuming.
+We'll also need an ability to filter out rows for tables that the user is not interested in consuming.
 Similarly, generating producer-consumer maps is done per table today.
 That will need to change to account for colocated tables.

 ### Yugax Platform